 \end{corollary}

-Lemma \ref{lemma1} and Corollary \ref{corollary1} confirm the empirical observations that the maximum likelihood estimate of $\gamma$ is conservative when ignoring non-confounding covariates \cite[]{stringer2011}.
-The asymptotic unbiasedness conditions $\beta=0$ and $\gamma=0$ correspond to the two non-confounding assumptions in prospective logistic regression \citep{robinson1991some}. \citet{gail1984biased} and \citet{neuhausjewell1993} obtained similar results, but only for $\beta$ around zero.
-In contrast, our result holds for general $\beta$.
-Moreover, $f\to 0$ implies $\delta\to 0$, i.e., adjusting for $X$ results in little bias in the low outcome prevalence situation, which is consistent with previous findings in \cite{lee1982specification}.
-Figure \ref{figure12}(A) displays the asymptotic bias in one parameter setting according to Lemma \ref{lemma1}.
+Lemma \ref{lemma1} and Corollary \ref{corollary1} confirm the empirical observations that the maximum likelihood estimator of $\gamma$ is conservative when ignoring non-confounding covariates \cite[]{stringer2011}.
+The asymptotic unbiasedness conditions $\beta=0$ and $\gamma=0$ correspond to two non-confounding assumptions in prospective logistic regression \citep{robinson1991some}. \citet{gail1984biased} and \citet{neuhausjewell1993} obtained similar results, but only for $\beta$ around zero.
+In contrast, our results hold for general $\beta$.
+Moreover, $f\to 0$ implies $\delta\to 0$, i.e., adjusting for $X$ results in a very small bias in the low disease prevalence situation, which is consistent with previous findings \citep{lee1982specification}.
+Figure \ref{figure12}(A) displays the asymptotic bias in one parameter setting based on Lemma \ref{lemma1}.
 The bias appears to increase with $f$ for $f\in (0,f^*]$ and decrease with $f$ for $f\in [f^*,1)$.
 Unlike $\hat\gamma_M$, both $\hat{\gamma}_A$ and $\hat{\gamma}_{AC}$ are asymptotically unbiased under model \eqref{Adj}.
 That is, $\hat{\gamma}_A = \gamma + O_P(n^{-1/2})$ \citep{anderson1972,prentice1979logistic} and $\hat{\gamma}_{AC} = \gamma + O_P(n^{-1/2})$ \citep{mpMLE2017}.